bahsim/idgl-dev-system/_presentation-for-all/presentation-script.md

 "And that brings us to the fundamental change.
 For decades, we've been stuck in this loop: we code, it fails a test, we debug, and we code again.
 All our effort is focused on fixing the *output*.

 The new paradigm shifts our focus to where it has the most leverage: the *intent*.
 We are no longer iterating on the code; we are iterating on the specification itself.
 We use our intelligence to refine the blueprint, and we let the machine handle the construction.
-This is the shift from a 'Code-First' to a 'Spec-First' world."
+This is a shift from a 'Code-First' to a 'Spec-First' world.
+We view the AI's 'generation' step as an advanced 'Generative Search,' and our role is to provide the perfect constraints to guide that search away from just *popular* answers to the *most suitable* one."

 ---
 ### Slide 5: The Spec: The Executable Contract